Best tool for X · Sales outreach

 - If not right yet: run qualification route or align ownership in AI-for-Sales hub before returning.

-- Expected next action: after lane pick, open one outreach route and ship step-1 in the same session.
+- Expected next action: after path pick, open one outreach route and ship step-1 in the same session.

 Why this entry fits you

-Choose this compare page only when outreach lane uncertainty is the blocker
+Choose this compare page only when outreach path uncertainty is the blocker

-- Good fit: you know outreach is the stage to fix, but still need to pick starter vs balanced vs premium lane.
+- Good fit: you know outreach is the stage to fix, but still need to pick starter vs balanced vs assisted path.

-- Weak fit: outreach lane is already chosen and your real blocker is lead quality or follow-up leakage.
+- Weak fit: outreach path is already chosen and your real blocker is lead quality or follow-up leakage.

-- If weak fit: go route-first to qualification or compare-first on follow-up depending on where the leak appears.
+- If weak fit: go route entry to qualification or compare entry on follow-up depending on where the leak appears.

 Readiness signal: if the team cannot freeze one 14-day cycle, do not switch tools yet—stabilize ownership first.